Reasons for Different Results in SmartPLS 4

 Starting with SmartPLS version 4.1.1.5, mean replacement is no longer applied for missing value treatment in models that contain binary indicators.

-If your binary variables were originally intended to be treated as metric variables (e.g., 0/1 dummy variables used in a regression-type context), you can easily adjust this setting:
+In case you like to **reproduce "old” results (e.g., if your binary variables were originally intended to be treated as metric variables), you can easily adjust this setting:

-This adjustment enables mean value replacement as in SmartPLS 3 and reproduces earlier results.
+Note: This adjustment enables mean value replacement as in SmartPLS 3 and reproduces earlier results.
 However, when a binary variable is defined as metric, it is standardized before model estimation.
-The reference point then becomes the mean (e.g., 0.42), which does not represent a true midpoint for binary data.
+This creates the previously mentioned problems with the interpretation of results.

 Becker, J.-M., Cheah, J. H., Gholamzade, R., Ringle, C. M., & Sarstedt, M. (2023).
 PLS-SEM’s Most Wanted Guidance.
 International Journal of Contemporary Hospitality Management, 35(1), 321–346.